Who the Hell is This Guy?

 I continued my research and discovered the following quote from Alexander Rotter, chairman (chairman?) of post-war and contemporary art for Christie's.
 "Rabbit is the most important piece by Jeff Koons and I want to go even a step further and say the most important sculpture of the second half of the 20th century."

 Huh, well that explains everything...
 I smack myself in the forehead hard enough to blacken my third eye.
-OK, now I get it!
+Okay, now I get it!

 To be fair to Mr. Koons, I confess I had somehow never heard of him prior to the recent auction that made the national news so I went looking for more information.
 After all, I'm certain that there are far more people in the world who have never heard of me than have never heard of him.